Deformable-Object-Tracking-HTWG/Report/chapter2.md

   <figcaption>Figure: SpatialTracker architecture</figcaption>
 </figure>

 SpatialTracker begins by estimating a depth map for each video frame and extracting dense image features, which are used to lift 2D pixels into 3D space to form a point cloud, see (a).
-As the monocular depth estimator [ZoeDepth](https://arxiv.org/pdf/2302.12288) is used.
+As the monocular depth estimator (MDE) [ZoeDepth](https://arxiv.org/pdf/2302.12288) is used.
 These 3D points are then projected onto three orthogonal planes to create a compact triplane feature representation that enables efficient feature retrieval (b).
 An iterative transformer network refines the 3D trajectories of query points across short temporal windows, using extracted features from the triplanes as input (c).
 As a last step, the model learns a rigidity embedding that groups pixels with similar rigid motion.
 An As-Rigid-As-Possible (ARAP) constraint is then applied.
 The ARAP constraint enforces that 3D distances between points with similar rigidity embeddings remain constant over time.

 while a rigidity embedding combined with an As-Rigid-As-Possible (ARAP) constraint enforces locally consistent motion.